The Running Machine

 Doing this for any length of time requires oxygen

 If you can take in more oxygen than you use you can keep going for as long as the glycogen (fuel provided by the carbohydrates and fats) lasts, and the muscles have the strength to keep going.
 This is known as aerobic running, or running with oxygen - big fuel tank, narrow fuel line.
 The procedure is glycogen supplied from carbohydrates and fats changes to pyruvic acid with the pyruvic acid converting to carbon dioxide and water.
 In both processes, ATP is given off.
-On the other hand, if we are using oxygen faster than we can take it in, the chemical process changes, and we produce ATP anaerobically - medium size tank, big, wide fuel line.
+On the other hand, if we are using oxygen faster than we can take it in, the chemical process changes, and we produce ATP anaerobically - a medium-size tank, a big, wide fuel line.
 This has glycogen produced from carbohydrates (no fats) being converted to pyruvic acid with ATP given off.
 But instead of the carbon dioxide and water produced by aerobic running, which is easily disposed of by breathing out, the end product of anaerobic running is lactic acid.
 This cannot be disposed of until there is sufficient oxygen to spare, so it accumulates in the muscles.
 This is called oxygen debt.
 Lactic acid limits performance, and when there is too much for the body to handle, we have to slow down or stop until the debt is repaid.

 The basis of training is to get more oxygen into the muscles by improving the efficiency of the aerobic system (heart, lungs, and capillaries) and to teach the body to tolerate oxygen debt by making a bigger anaerobic tank and better fuel line.

 In short, if you get more oxygen into the lungs and transport more of it to the muscles, more ATP is made so there is more energy to run faster and longer.
 And if the onset of oxygen debt is delayed and tolerated longer when it does come, you can hold a faster pace for a greater time.
 And that is why you train.

 This article first appeared in: